Who Is Jon Stewart?

 Due to the success of The Daily Show, which won a slew of Primetime Emmy Awards, Stewart became an in-demand public figure.
-He has hosted numerous award shows, including the Grammys in 2001 and 2002, and the Academy Awards in 2006 and 2008.
+He went on to host numerous award shows, including the Grammys in 2001 and 2002 and the Academy Awards in 2006 and 2008.

 Stewart is also a film and television actor.
 His film career has been mixed, from the stoner comedy Half Baked (1998), to the box-office bomb Death to Smoochy (2002) with Robin Williams and Edward Norton, to the successful Adam Sandler vehicle Big Daddy (1999).
 He also had roles in the romantic drama Playing by Heart and the horror-comedy The Faculty, which were both released in 1998.
 In addition, Stewart has lent his voice to several animated films, including Doogal (2006).

 In 2013, Stewart announced that he was taking a break from The Daily Show to work on his directorial debut with the film Rosewater.
 Stewart also wrote the screenplay, adapted from the 2011 nonfiction work Then They Came for Me: A Family's Story of Love, Captivity and Survival by Maziar Bahari and Aimee Molloy.

 In an interview with The New York Times, Stewart explained why he took on this dramatic project.
 "One of the reasons we are in this business is to challenge ourselves," he said.
 "And I really connected to Maziar's story.
 It's a personal story but one with universal appeal about what it means to be free."